sevenseasofbri/tp/docs/DeveloperGuide.md

 * *NAND* - An inverse of the AND operation.
 Outputs are the opposite of what an AND gate would output for a set of input values.
 * *Node* - A binary tree is made up of nodes, each which have a left and right reference, as well as hold data.
 * *NOR* - An inverse of the OR operation.
 Outputs the opposite truth value of what an OR gate would output.
+* *O(1)* - An algorithm or a computational operation that is said to take constant time, irrespective of the size of input.
 * *OR* - Also known as disjunction, OR is a basic operation in boolean algebra which may be denoted as x OR y.
 The truth value of the operation will result in 1 (TRUE) if either x == 1 or y == 1, and 0 if both x and y are 0.
 * *Parent Node* - A node in a binary tree data structure which has one or more child nodes.
 * *Resistor* - A passive electronic device which implements electrical resistance in an electronic circuit.
 * *Sopln()* - Abbreviation for java out operation "System.out.println()", from package java.lang.